What is Orton-Gillingham?

 Can I reschedule holidays or other closed dates?

 Yes, these can be rescheduled.
-Sessions can be done via Zoom if you're out of town.
+Sessions can also be done via Zoom if you're out of town.

 How do I get started?